dsgrid/dsgrid-project-StandardScenarios/tempo_project/README.md

 ### Option 2: Reach out to the dsgrid team

-If you're looking for a query that is easy to run and/or expected to be of broad interest, please reach out to us and we will let you know if we are able to fulfill the request.
+If you're looking for a query that is easy to run and/or expected to be of broad interest, please reach out to us at [dsgrid.info@nrel.gov](mailto:dsgrid.info@nrel.gov) and we will let you know if we are able to fulfill the request.